echlmo/vectorai_techtask/README.md

 - Run `npm start` in the command line

 ## Development notes
-For this simple application using React, Python and PostgresQL I started by implementing the basic framework and design for the React frontend with 5 cards displaying content from the JSON and images.
-I aimed to approach the task and requirements sequentially by identifying the basic features being requested and how I would separate the various features and their functions.
+I first aimed to approach the task and requirements sequentially by identifying the basic features being requested and how I would separate the various features and their functions.
 As this is the first web project I have used React in, I was challenged to learn the new framework and its features as I went along.
 I found that while my prior experience of web development using HTML/CSS/JS and jQuery was useful in planning out the implementation, translating the implementation into React code added to the challenge.